FAQs

 -

-Working for somebody else isn’t always of interest to everybody, some wish to start their own furniture making business.
-With over 27 years of running a successful furniture business, Jane Cleal will tutor you through all aspects of starting, running and growing your own business.
-With Jane’s guidance, many of our past students are now running their own successful furniture companies and have won nominations with the Crafts Council’s Hothouse programme to further grow their business.
-Read our case studies detailing our students now running their own business
+With over 3 decades of running a successful bespoke furniture business, Jane Cleal and Justin Williams will tutor you through all aspects of starting, running and growing your own business.
+Many of our past students are now running their own successful furniture companies and have won nominations with the Crafts Council’s Hothouse programme to further grow their business.
+We are also always happy to stay in touch with alumni and provide support and advice even after the course has been completed.